ZaneDubya/MedievaLandsPublic/README.md

 * I also expect it will need a rigorous bug testing period after release.

 CommunityKit is written in C#.
-* As of December 16, 2018, CommunityKit is 79,452 lines of code.
+* As of January 1, 2019, CommunityKit is 81,149 lines of code.
 * The server runs on .NET Core 2.0.
-* The client runs on the XNA platform, and is portable to MonoGame/FNA for cross-platform releases.
+* The client runs on the XNA platform, portable to MonoGame/FNA for cross-platform releases.